das-peterj/dasbot/README.md

 # Dasbot

 Dasbot is an discord bot made with C# and DSharp.
 Intended to be a fun project made by Peter Jörgensen in which he explores the world of making your very own bot.
-It will be eventually ran on my own discord server ( https://www.discord.gg/bastion ) but at the moment of me writing this, it's only ran on a test server.
+It's currently online 24/7 on my server https://www.discord.gg/bastion

 ## Features